New cancer-causing toxin found in recalled blood pressure pills

 The drugs, including losartan, belong to a class of widely used medicines for treating high blood pressure called angiotensin II receptor blockers, or ARBs.
 Some generic versions of other ARBs, such as valsartan and irbesartan, have also been recalled.

-The FDA said increased risk of cancer to patients exposed to the new impurity NMBA appeared to be the same as those exposed to NDMA, but less than the risk from NDEA.
+The FDA said increased risk of cancer in patients exposed to the new impurity, NMBA, appeared to be the same as those exposed to NDMA, but less than the risk from NDEA.

-The recalls began last year after European regulators said ingredients used by Chinese manufacturer Zhejiang Huahai Pharmaceuticals Co to produce valsartan contained cancer-causing impurities.
+The recalls began last year after regulators said ingredients used by Chinese manufacturer Zhejiang Huahai Pharmaceuticals Co to produce valsartan contained cancer-causing impurities.

 Since then, generic drugmakers such as Mylan NV, Teva Pharmaceutical and Novartis’ Sandoz have recalled products containing the tainted ingredients.

-Last month, the FDA had warned of the possibility of additional shortages of hypertension drugs in the United States due to the recalls.
+In January, the FDA warned of the possibility of additional shortages of hypertension drugs in the United States due to the recalls.

 The FDA also said it is working to develop testing methods to detect other cancer-causing impurities.

-Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Saumyadeb Chakrabarty
+Reporting by Saumya Sibi Joseph in Bengaluru and Michael Erman in New York; Editing by Saumyadeb Chakrabarty and Dan Grebler